 The most important thing is to get started.
 That’s the big step, from which all else follows.

 Working at this site in recent years has been a tremendously valuable learning experience for me.
-In some ways the work is very easy and in other ways it’s very hard.

 I’ve been really lucky in being able to find good web designers to work with.
 That has been a key ingredient, in getting the site up and running in the first place.